Travis d'Arnaud Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow 77 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (77 total, 1.1 per game).

-- Nola makes the start for the Phillies, his 16th of the season.
-He is 6-5 with a 4.66 ERA and 93 strikeouts through 94 2/3 innings pitched.
+- Nola (6-5) gets the starting nod for the Phillies in his 16th start of the season.
+He has a 4.66 ERA in 94 2/3 innings pitched, with 93 strikeouts.

-- His last appearance was on Thursday against the Arizona Diamondbacks, when the righty tossed 6 2/3 innings, surrendering four earned runs while giving up six hits.
+- The right-hander's last appearance came on Thursday against the Arizona Diamondbacks, when he threw 6 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.